Easy Chimichurri Recipe From Costa Rica

 You can literally serve Costa Rican chimichurri with anything.
 However, there are some Costa Rican dishes that lend themselves more to a chimichurri accompaniment:

-You wouldn’t serve this dish with an arroz con pollo (chicken and rice) or an arroz con camaron (shrimp and rice).
-It’s not traditionally served in restaurants with gallo pinto.
-It’s not served with Costa Rican tamales really either.
+You wouldn’t serve this dish with an arroz con pollo (chicken and rice) or an arroz con camarones (shrimp and rice).
+It’s not traditionally served in restaurants with Gallo Pinto.
+It’s not served with Costa Rican tamales, really, either.

 Chimichurri Costa Rica Printable Recipe